-- 46. Ford continues to do the bidding of corporations and the rich in the March provincial budget, the government announced an upcoming review of the tax system. - 47.
-A healthy and fair tax system is important to public service users and to public sector workers whose jobs depend on A healthy and fair tax system is taxation revenue.
+- 65. Ford continues to do the bidding of corporations and the rich in the March provincial budget, the government announced an upcoming review of the tax system. - A healthy and fair tax system is important to public service users and to public sector workers whose jobs depend on taxation revenue.